What is a Stress Interview? A Guide to Succeed Under Pressure

 These interviews often involve asking tough questions and creating a high-stress environment to observe how candidates react and perform under pressure.

-Here are some stress interview questions and sample answers to guide you and help you cultivate the right attitude:
+Here are some sample stress interview questions and answers to guide you:

 1. Question: Why were you fired?